-Fruit and veg: For a longer life eat 10 a day - BBC News
+For a longer life 'eat 10-a-day'

 The analysis showed even small amounts had a health boon, but more is even better.

-A portion counts as 80g (3oz) of fruit or veg - the equivalent of a small banana, a pear or three heaped teaspoons of spinach or peas.
+A portion counts as 80g (3oz) of fruit or veg - the equivalent of a small banana, a pear or three heaped tablespoons of spinach or peas.

 The conclusions were made by pooling data on 95 separate studies, involving two million people's eating habits.